Actuarial

 Footnotes:

 1 As noted by Our World in Data: “The estimated annual number of deaths attributed to each risk factor.
 Estimates come with wide uncertainties, especially for countries with poor vital registration.
-Data source: IHME, Global Burden of Disease (2024).
+Data source: IHME, Global Burden of Disease (2024) – with minor processing by Our World in Data.
 Note: Risk factors are not mutually exclusive.
 The sum of deaths attributed to each risk factor can exceed the total number of deaths.”
+More details on specific risk factors and their definitions can be found on IHME’s Disease, injury, and risk factsheets at .

 2 Individuals who meet neither individual requirement (moderate or vigorous) could still technically reach a combined requirement; however, this analysis focused on meeting at least one specific intensity requirement to better understand the impacts of the intensity of exercise.